iqunet/sern/examples/README.md

 [OPCuaGetVibrationData.py](https://github.com/iqunet/sern/blob/master/examples/OPCuaGetVibrationData.py) Uses Python-opcua to retrieve and plot vibration data of a specific time period.

-[OPCuaGetVibrationDataStruct.py](https://github.com/iqunet/sern/blob/master/examples/OPCuaGetVibrationDataStruct.py) Uses Python-opcua to retrieve and plot the vibration structure containing the most recent vibration measurement data in the time and frequency domain.
+[OPCuaGetVibrationDataStruct.py](https://github.com/iqunet/sern/blob/master/examples/OPCuaGetVibrationDataStruct.py) Uses Python-opcua to retrieve and plot the vibration data structure (vibration measurement data in the time and frequency domain in g and mm/s units) of a specific time period.